uncloud-registry/StorageBeat/perf/spec.md

 * Requests are made concurrently with a spacing of [1s, 10s]

+## Upload specifics
+### IPFS/Pinata
+Files are uploaded using Pinata CLI
+Garbage collector is run every time after all files are uploaded
+### Swarm
+Files are uploaded using swarm-cli
+Least used Stamp is used for each upload
+### Arweave
+For the ease of uploads Adrive is used instead of raw Arweave.
+This shouldn't affect the download benchmark since the files are stored (and later downloaded)
+Files are uploaded using the ardrive-cli into the same (configured) folder.
+Turbo is used for uploads as it allows to use credits instead of AR tokens
+### S3
+Files are uploaded using MinIO CLI
+To avoid using authentication in temporarly public download links (valid 2 hours) are generated and used as a payload

 ## Deployment

 * All workloads are run from one cloud instance in Europe and one in Asia.
 We use Hetzner Cloud and Fedora 41.